unsettled01/Rust-Galaga-Remake/README.md

 Once all ships are defeated the next round begins with more enemy ships

-To run the game download the file and enter cargo run into the terminal this will generate all other files needed and the game will start
+To run the game download the file and enter "cargo run" into the terminal this will generate all other files needed and the game will start